jwickowski/codepruner.com/src/codepruner.com/content/english/post/2023/2023-11-08-what-is-skexception-and-how-to-fix-it-in-semantickernel.md

 ---
-title: "How to fix SKException: Function not available _GLOBAL_FUNCTIONS_.input from SemanticKernel?"
-author: "Jerzy Wickowski"
+author: Jerzy Wickowski
+categories:
+  - AI
+companies:
+  - esatto
+date: 2023-11-08T03:40:58.000Z
+draft: false
 images:
+  - >-
+    images/posts/2023/2023-11-08-what_is_skexception_and_how_to_fix_it_in_semantickernel.jpg
+tags:
+  - ai
+  - openai
+  - Semantic Kernel
-  - "images/posts/2023/2023-11-08-what_is_skexception_and_how_to_fix_it_in_semantickernel.jpg"
+  - Exception
-date: 2023-11-08T04:40:58+01:00
-draft: false
-tags: ["ai", "openai", "Semantic Kernel", "Exception"]
-categories: ["AI"]
+title: >-
+  How to fix SKException: Function not available _GLOBAL_FUNCTIONS_.input from SemanticKernel?
-type: "regular"
+type: regular
-companies: ["esatto"]
 ---

 When I have created my 1st or 2nd semantic plugin for SemanticKernel I have got an exception: `SKException` with message`Function not available _GLOBAL_FUNCTIONS_.input`.
 After a bit of investigation I have discovered the issue.
 Here you can read how to reproduce that bug and how to fix it.